Charles Hay, 13th Earl of Erroll

 Charles Hay, 13th Earl of Erroll (1677 – 16 October 1717) was a Scottish peer and Lord High Constable of Scotland who strongly opposed the 1707 union of Scotland and England.

 Biography

 Charles Hay was the eldest son of John Hay, and his wife, Anne, daughter of James Drummond, the 3rd Earl of Perth.

 He also succeeded his father as Chancellor of King's College, Aberdeen; in 1704 to 1717.
+In March 1705 he was made a knight of the Order of the Thistle by the exiled James Francis Edward Stuart.

 The earl was opposed to the union of Scotland and England in 1707, voicing his dissent: